ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ### Setup

 - `cp Development.xcconfig.sample Development.xcconfig`
+- `cp Development.xcconfig.sample Release.xcconfig`
-- Replace the values in `Development.xcconfig` with the correct ones - you will need to get these from another developer.
+- Replace the values in `Development.xcconfig` and `Release.xcconfig` with the correct ones - you will need to get these from another developer.

 ### Notifications